Sebastian-Barrett/sebsite/3 Player Chess.md

 <div class="clearfix">
     <img alt="Sanding" src="/sebsite/images/3_sanding.jpg" class="rightfloat">
     <p>After glueing, the joining edge of the board halves was not completely straight due to the complexity of the glue up.
 I fixed this by cutting off an unnoticeable amount with the track saw.
-I also sanded the top flat with the orbital sander, which took a while because of a height difference between the Jarrah and Marri tiles.
-I drilled four holes for magnets in the two sides of the board and then glued the magnets and wood plugs in. </p>
+I also sanded the top flat with the orbital sander, which took a while because of a height difference between the Jarrah and Marri tiles. </p>
-    <p>To finish the board I used 3 coats of Tung oil, sanding with 800 grit between each.
-Each coat left the surface slightly streaky so I sanded to 1200 on the final coat of Tung oil. </p>
 </div>
 <div class="gallery2">
+    <p>I drilled holes for magnets in the two halves of the 3 player board and then glued the magnets in.
+I then covered the holes with thin wood plugs to make them less visible.</p>
     <img alt="Hidden magnets" src="/sebsite/images/3_magnets.jpg" class="gallery__img">
+    <p>To finish the board I used 3 coats of Tung oil, sanding with 800 grit between each.
+Each coat left the surface slightly streaky so I sanded to 1200 on the final coat of Tung oil.
+Tung oil makes the board look nicer and hardens the wood for increased durability.
+It also makes it more waterproof, but because I only applied oil on the top side and not the felt side water slowly got absorbed through the felt side making the board bow.</p>
     <img alt="Finished board" src="/sebsite/images/3_final_board.jpg" class="gallery__img">
 </div>